anebz/cloud/Accreditations/aws_developer_associate.md

 * To allow the container to access SQS, the policy must be attached to the ECS Task's execution role
 * To use X-Ray with ECS, create a separate Docker image to run the X-Ray daemon
 * If the container should share storage, use Fargate launch

+When you use ECS with a load balancer deployed across multiple AZs, you get a scalable and highly available REST API.